 Backpacking Cookware: Making It All Fit in Your Pack

 Whether you’re a mountaineer or an ultralight fastpacker, saving space in your pack is critical.
 Packing your gear as efficiently as possible also keeps it organized and easy to find.
 One of the best places to look for space-saving opportunities is your backpacking cookware.
-As empty space, pots can store all sorts of unwieldy gear inside like stoves, utensils, mugs and more.
+As mostly empty space, pots can store all sorts of unwieldly gear inside like stoves, utensils, mugs and more.
 Here, we break down how to look at your cookware as a packing system and outline some of the popular MSR stove and pot nesting combinations.

 Think Nesting